Table of Contents

 Berrya cordifolia (English: Trincomalee word, Sinhala: halmilla, Tamil:chavandalai), is a water-resistant wood used in the boat construction and manufacturing casks.
 Satin wood Chloroxylon swietenia (Sinhala: burutha, Tamil mutirai), is one of the giant trees in the dry zone forest that grows up to 30 meters, and it is most famous for making cabinets.
 Manilkara hexandra (Sinhala: palu, Tamil palai) is another popular hardwood for manufacturing purposes.
 The sweet, yellowish, delicious seasonal fruit is loved by the bear and many other animal species in the forest.

 Most notable animal species in these forests is the Elephant (Elephaus maximus), that inhabits the dry zone evergreen forests.
 Leopards (Panther pardus kotiya), sambhur (Cervus unicolour), wild boar (Sus scrofa), and grey langurus (Presbytis entellus) are the other most common animals in the forest.
-These forests also very rich in bird life and attract a large number of migrants bird species, especially during the winter season in the northern hemisphere.
+Dry zone forests are also very rich in birdlife and attract a large number of migrants bird species, especially during the winter season in the northern hemisphere.